-Today, though, I thought we’d take brief look back at what was making the news in December, 200 years ago in 1819, so here we go.
+Today, though, I thought I’d take brief look back at what was making the news in December in 1819, so here we go.

 Very much as it is today, advertising for Christmas was in full swing, with retailers mainly recommending books as gifts, but if you wanted to buy someone a gift with real possibilities then you could do as one gentleman did for his daughter at Blackheath, London when he presented her with a Lottery Share from Piddings of No.1 Cornhill.
 She won a quarter share of twenty thousand guineas.
 What a lovely Christmas gift that must have been.

 Of course they too had their Boxing Day sales as we discover at Mr A. Shears, Bedford House, 11 Henrietta Street, Covent Garden